Health & Safety

 Health Card Registration Process for Seasonal Agricultural Workers

-ServiceOntario delivers health card registration services, the Ministry of Health and Long-Term Care is responsible for the OHIP program and setting applicable OHIP legislation, policy and program requirements , as well as medical claims processing.
+ServiceOntario (SO) delivers health card registration services.
+The Ministry of Health (MOH) is responsible for the OHIP program and setting applicable OHIP legislation, policy and program requirements, as well as medical claims processing.

 FORMS